openeuler-mirror/docs/docs/en/docs/Container/image-management-4.md

-2. Run the following command to search for busybox in the private image library.
-The address of the private image library must be added during the search.
+2. Run the following command to search for BusyBox images in the private image library.
+Add the address to search the private image library.

     ```
     $ sudo docker search 192.168.1.110:5000/busybox